Ruubarb/CS50_Notes/Week 4 - Memory/PSet4/recover/pseudocode.md

 			headerCheck variable is set to 1
 			if the jpegCheck variable equals 1
 				close the current jpeg being written
-				save that jpeg
+				save that jpeg as a new file
 			else
-				write a new jpeg file
+				write a new jpeg block
 		if the headerCheck variable equals 1
 			jpegCheck variable is set to 1
 			write jpeg block
 	close last jpeg
 	close raw file